huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

   + `volumetype` - (Required, String, ForceNew) Disk type.
 Changing this parameter will create a new resource.
   + `extend_params` - (Optional, Map, ForceNew) Disk expansion parameters.
 Changing this parameter will create a new resource.
+  + `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a kms key.
+This is used to encrypt the volume.
+    Changing this parameter will create a new resource.

 * `subnet_id` - (Optional, String, ForceNew) The ID of the subnet to which the NIC belongs.
 Changing this parameter will create a new resource.